grindsa/acme2certifier/docs/openssl.md

 - `blocked_domainlist` - *optional* - list of prohibited common names and sans.
 Format per entry must follow the [regular expression syntax](https://docs.python.org/3/library/re.html).
 To be stored in json format
 - `save_cert_as_hex` - *optional* - serialnumber in hex format will be used as filename to save enrolled certificates - default is `False`
 - `cn_enforce` - *optional* - use first SAN as CN in case there is no CN included in CSR - default is `False`
+- `cert_validity_adjust` - *optional* - limit on the "valid until" field, so that a certificate is never valid longer than any other certificate in the certificate chain - default is set to `False`

 `allowed_domainlist` and `blocked_domainlist` options can be used independently from each other.
 When used together please note that that a positive result of a blocked_domainlist check takes precedence over the positive result of a allowed_domainlist check.